Lauren Pritchard (actress)

-Lauren Pritchard (born June 17, 1977) is an American comedy actress.
+Lauren Pritchard is an American comedy actress.
 Pritchard is most notable for her membership in the recurring cast of comedians on sketch comedy series MADtv during its fourteenth season.

-Biography
+Pritchard is part of the two women comedy team Laurelly along with comedian Kelly Vrooman.

-Early years
+Early life

-Pritchard was born in 1977 in Orlando, Florida.
-She trained as a ballet dancer and danced from age two until she was twenty years old.
-She toured with the Nutcracker and auditioned for ABT and Miami ballet theater.
-Pritchard began taking improv classes in 1991 in Orlando, Florida at SAK theatre, with Wayne Brady as her first improv teacher.
-She was hired by Disney in 1995 and she appeared in Equity shows at EPCOT.

-In 2002, Lauren joined the main company of ComedySportz Los Angeles.
-In addition to improvising, she also currently directs the organization's Sunday Team.
+In 2002, Pritchard joined the main company of ComedySportz Los Angeles.
+In addition to improvising, she also directed the organization's Sunday Team.

 Career

 MADtv

 Pritchard joined the cast of MADtv in 2008 as a featured player for the show's final season (season 14; 2008–2009).
 Pritchard had no recurring characters, but she was known for her impressions of Candy Crowley, Jo Frost, and Elizabeth II of the United Kingdom.

+Madtv musical

+In 2017, Pritchard was involved with the development of a Madtv musical called The Mad Show.

+The Mad Show received a developmental production from Colorado's Theatre Aspen and was featured in presentations at the Wheeler Opera House from September 12 to 16, 2017.
+The show starred Madtv alumni like Pritchard and Nicole Parker.